justinnhli/oxy-cs-catalog/catalog.md

 #### Computer Science Concentration

 Six courses 200-level or above in at least two different sub-fields of computer science (artificial intelligence, interfaces, security, systems/software, and/or theory).
-At least three of those courses must be at the 300-level.
+At least three of those courses must be at the 300-level or above.
 COMP 317 is highly recommended for students interested in graduate school.
 Students can count at most two courses from the Additional Electives (below) towards the major in this pathway.

 This pathway is designed to give students broad working knowledge of the many facets of the field, while maintaining freedom to pursue specific topics in depth.